Duke-Translational-Bioinformatics/calypso-api/README.md

 - Install the dependencies with `npm install`
 - Install bower packages with `bower install`
 - Create a copy of the local environmental vars by running `cp $PWD/server/config/local.env.sample.js $PWD/server/config/local.env.js`
+- Populate local.env.js with appropriate tokens (see below for help)
 - Install Postgres with `brew install postgres` or with the [`Postgres App`](http://postgresapp.com)
 - Install [`plv8`](https://github.com/plv8/plv8)
 	- Mac: Don't use brew to install plv8 or you will receive an error.
 See https://github.com/plv8/plv8/issues/101